-1. These amounts represent awards of discretionary bonus payments made by our Compensation Committee.
-For fiscal year 2017, Mr. Messina received a discretionary bonus of \$36,000 in connection with his extraordinary efforts in supporting and providing services to Vehicle Access Systems Technology LLC ("VAST"), a joint venture relationship entered into by STRATTEC with two other partners.
+- 1. The base salary amounts reported for fiscal 2018 are prior to the retroactive adjustment approved by the Compensation Committee in August of 2018 which aggregate adjustment was paid to the applicable executive officer in August of 2018.
+See "Components of Executive Compensation-Base Salary" above for additional information. - 2.
+These amounts represent awards of discretionary bonus payments made by our Compensation Committee.
+For fiscal year 2018, each executive officer was awarded a discretionary bonus amount of \$1,000.
+Additionally, Mr. Messina received a discretionary bonus of \$36,500 in connection with his extraordinary efforts in supporting and providing services to Vehicle Access Systems Technology LLC ("VAST"), a joint venture relationship entered into by STRATTEC with two other partners.
+For fiscal year 2017, Mr. Messina received a discretionary bonus of \$36,000 in connection with his extraordinary efforts in supporting and providing services to VAST.
 For fiscal year 2016, Mr. Messina received a discretionary bonus of \$40,000 in connection with his extraordinary efforts in supporting and providing services to VAST.
-For fiscal year 2015, Mr. Messina received a discretionary bonus of \$38,500 in connection with his extraordinary efforts in supporting and providing services to VAST.